Darya Kozyreva: 2024 arrest and detention

 In February 2024, Kozyreva was arrested again after taping excerpts of Ukrainian poet Taras Shevchenko's writing to his statue.
 The excerpts, from Shevchenko's poem "My Testament", read "Oh bury me, then rise ye up / And break your heavy chains / And water with the tyrants’ blood /The freedom you have gained.".
 Her court hearing was not open to the public, but the court press reported that Kozyreva "maintains stable ties with opposition movements, including representatives outside the Russian Federation, acting in the interests of foreign states".
 Following the hearing she was sent to pretrial detention.

 Kozyreva was kept in pretrial detention for nearly a year.
 While in detention, Kozyreva wrote a letter urging other Russians to speak out, noting that "When everyone overcomes their fear and speaks out, it will be time for Putin’s gang to be afraid.
 No evil lives forever, every dictatorship is bound to come to an end.
 It may collapse under its own weight, as the USSR did, or it may collapse because the people are finally rising up against it".

 In August 2024, additional charges were brought against Kozyreva regarding an interview with Radio Free Europe in which she called Russia's invasion of Ukraine "monstrous" and "criminal".

 Her trial began in October 2024 and continued into December.
 In February 2025, Kozyreva was released from pretrial detention into house arrest.
 In April 2025, she was sentenced to two years and eight months in prison, a shorter sentence than prosecutors had sought.
+She was released in March 2026 due count of pre-trial detention as 1.5 days per actual day served.